BorjaDel/Videogames_web_scraping/README.md

 # VideogamesWebscraping
-Webscraping project from VGChartz and then dump all data into a DB
+Webscraping project to grab data from VGChartz and then dump all data into a DB
 ## TO-DO